 The preceding analyses illustrate and highlight a number of trends in the admission of females to the Illinois Department of Corrections that are markedly different from the trends seen among male prison admissions in Illinois, as well as some patterns that are consistent for both male and female prison admissions.
 First, while the number of females admitted to prison accounts for a relatively small proportion of overall prison admissions, and the overall prison population in Illinois, female admissions actually increased at a faster pace than male admissions during the 1990s, and as a result, the proportion of admissions accounted for by women increased during the period examined.
 This was driven by a proportionately larger increase in female admissions to prison for drug-law violations.
 The proportion of female court admissions to prison for drug law violations increased from less than 20 percent of all female court admissions in SFY 1989 to 50 percent in SFY 1989, whereas drug-law violations never accounted for more than 42 percent of male court admissions to IDOC during the period examined.
-Second, while the dramatic increase in admissions for drug-law violations fueled much of the growth in admissions to prison of females during the 1990s, the dramatic decrease in admissions for drug-law violations and prostitution offenses since SFY 2005 has resulted in fewer overall admissions to prison of females, and as a result, females accounted for under 12 percent of all prison admissions in Illinois during SFY 2010.
+Second, while the dramatic increase in admissions for drug-law violations fueled much of the growth in admissions to prison of females during the 1990s, the dramatic decrease in admissions for drug-law violations and prostitution offenses since SFY 2005 has resulted in fewer overall admissions to prison of females, and as a result, females accounted for under 10 percent of both court admissions to prison, as well as total admissions (including parole violators) during SFY 2011.